 Please note: our discussions will include the styles, appellations, climates, food pairings, better producers, and much more.
 Each class will conclude with a wine tasting.

-This region has been part of Germany and now France over their long history; 93% of wines produced are white; they can be the full range of styles and flavors from dry, sparking to sweet.
+This region has been part of Germany, and now France.
+Over their long history, 93% of wines produced are white.
+They can be the full range of styles and flavors from dry, sparkling to sweet.
 We will discuss the various styles, history, grape varieties, characteristics, and food pairings of each varietal.
 The class will end with a taste of these wines.